Region: Highlands, Scotland

 Note : Just because this was gifted, that has not influenced my thoughts in any way.
 The above is a 100% honest review of the whisky

 Well I never would have thought I would be saying this, but if I had to order a whisky or purchase one this is the one I would go for.

-The taste, after taste was much better than any previous whisky’s I have tried before.
-If your a whisky drinker then you need to check these guys out as am sure you will be very very impressed with Timorous Beastie
+The taste, after taste was much better than any previous whisky I have tried before.
+If you are a whisky drinker then you need to check these guys out as am sure you will be very very impressed with Timorous Beastie

 My Rating :